liubin06/DeepGlassNet/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 8. Citation
-If using this work in your research, please cite:
+If using this work in your research, please consider citing the following paper:
 ```bibtex
 @article{chen2024self,
       title={Self-supervised Learning for Glass Property Screening},